ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    $ terraform apply
    ```

-Now execute the curl commands from the previous application section (ignore the ones generated by the shared).
+Now execute the curl commands from the previous application1 section (ignore the ones you just generated).
 Notice how the remote_ip is 10.1.4, the load balancer, and the remote_info is 10.0.0.4, the instance.
 Curl a few more times and notice the remote_ip for the load balancer may change.

    ```
    $ curl 169.48.152.220:3000/remote